 Integral to our curriculum is a wide range of educational experiences that extend beyond the classroom door.
-Red Rose School curriculum offers a series of educational journeys that deepen the Pupils' understanding of the world around them.
+The Insert name of school curriculum offers a series of educational journeys that deepen the Pupils' understanding of the world around them.
 Trips extend Pupils' knowledge of past and present.
 When the children move to the Senior School they have the opportunity for educational visits further afield.
 Our experience is that Pupils forge strong bonds of friendship during the trips, and their respect for one another grows as a result of sharing the experiences.